Hilmar Veigar Pétursson interview — Why CCP thinks Iceland and South Korea are a good mix

 Petursson: It’s a combination of a lot of things.
 At CCP we’ve always looked toward Korea and China — initially more toward Korea — when it comes to the concept of running games as services and online games in general.
 That part of the industry was basically born in Korea, and reached enormous scale in Korea.
 When it comes to trends, the outlook in Korea today might be a reality worldwide five years later.

-For example, when we were looking at taking EVE free-to-play, that model was already very well-established in Korea.
+For example, when we were looking at taking Eve free-to-play, that model was already very well-established in Korea.
 It was a number of years before it fully took root in the west.
 If you look at the mobile games that are played in Korea, they’re much deeper, much more like triple-A PC or console games that we know in the west.
 If you look at something like Black Desert Online on mobile, the game looks amazing.
 You wouldn’t believe it was a mobile title.
 So we’ve always looked to Korea, and more recently China, when it comes to guesstimating what’s going to be a reality elsewhere five years from now.
 That’s one aspect.

 Another aspect is that the Asian markets — particularly in China, Korea, and Japan – value gaming companies quite highly.
 If you look at the multiples in those markets compared to markets in the west, there’s a deeper, more ingrained gaming culture, and a deeper understanding of the role of games in the future.
 And of course we have a lot of global powerhouses stepping into the arena from Korea, China, and Japan, more so than ever.
 The companies in that area are leading.
 It’s really not a surprise to hear that we’re partnering with a Korean company.